 Breast Lift (Mastopexy)

 Breast lift surgery, medically known as mastopexy, restores aging and pregnancy-altered breasts to a more youthful state.
 Genetics, aging, weight loss, and pregnancy can all lead to breast ptosis (sagging).
-During this procedure, Dr. Careaga lifts and tightens the breast tissue to reshape the contour and projection of the breasts to increase a woman’s confidence and self-image.
+During this procedure, your doctors lift and tighten the breast tissue to reshape the contour and projection of the breasts to increase a woman’s confidence and self-image.

 Why Choose Careaga Plastic Surgery?

 Careaga Plastic Surgery provides cutting-edge technology in an immaculate and serene setting that is ideally suited to your cosmetic needs.
-The dedicated and professional staff at Careaga Plastic Surgery have an abundance of experience in the beautification industry, and Dr. Daniel Careaga has had years of higher education, training, and experience, which is evident in his extensive career as a plastic surgeon.
+The dedicated and professional staff at Careaga Plastic Surgery have an abundance of experience in the beautification industry, and Dr. Daniel Careaga and Dr. Durand have had years of higher education, training, and experience, which is evident in their extensive careers as plastic surgeons.
 At Careaga Plastic Surgery, you can expect the best possible aesthetic results in the safest and most comfortable setting.